 “Lots of hot drinks.
 I try for 4-5 liters a day of fluids.
 Stay as warm as possible, rest if you can but make sure to get at least some light exercise.” -Drew Seitz, NOLS Faculty

-Viruses and bacteria can be spread and can take the form of communicable diseases in a number of ways.
+Viruses and bacteria can be spread while camping in a number of ways.
 The best treatment is prevention.

 - Wash your hands well.
 After going to the bathroom, before cooking, etc.